polatengin/polatengin/README.md

 ## 💼 Job

-I'm a Senior Software Engineer in [Microsoft](https://github.com/microsoft) who loves open source.
+I'm currently working at my dream job as a Senior Software Engineer in [Microsoft](https://github.com/microsoft).
 I actively contribute to projects that make cloud development smoother for everyone.

 ### Why do I work for Microsoft